History of Elstree Studios

 The Studios have continued to be used for film production, television production, commercials and events.
 In the last four years the Studios have been transformed to become once again one of the top UK Studios alongside Pinewood and Warner Brothers Leavesden.

-Recent film productions have included Sherlock Holmes: A Game of Shadows starring Jude Law and Robert Downey Jnr, Brian Singer’s Jack the Giant Slayer, Under The Skin starring Scarlett Johansson, The World’s End starring Simon Pegg, World War Z starring Brad Pitt and of course multi award winning film The King’s Speech starring Colin Firth.
-Paddington Bear was released in November and was named the highest grossing British independent film of 2014.
-Grimsby and Suffragettes are soon to be released.
+Recent film productions have included Sherlock Holmes: A Game of Shadows starring Jude Law and Robert Downey Jnr, Brian Singer’s Jack the Giant Slayer, Under The Skin starring Scarlett Johansson, The World’s End starring Simon Pegg, World War Z starring Brad Pitt, Suffragette starring Meryl Streep and of course multi award winning film The King’s Speech starring Colin Firth.
+Paddington was released in November and was named the highest grossing British independent film of 2014.

-Elstree is also one of the homes to BBC Studios and Post Production.
-A number of Elstree Studios have been fully equipped for HD multi camera television production.
-Productions who have utilised the new facilities include Pointless, Live from the Electric and Friday Download.
-Brand new HD gallery facilities have been built for the George Lucas stage, which now hosts the UK’s number one entertainment show Strictly Come Dancing.
-Other TV shows include Celebrity Juice, Never Mind The Buzzcocks, The Chase, Room 101, Sweat The Small Stuff, Yonderland and many more.
+Elstree is also one of the homes to BBC Studioworks.
+A number of Elstree Studios’ Stages have been fully equipped for HD multi camera television production.
+Productions who have utilised the new facilities include Pointless, Beat the Chasers and Don’t Hate the Playaz.
+HD gallery facilities have been built for the George Lucas Stage 2, which hosts the UK’s number one entertainment show: Strictly Come Dancing.

-A multi million pound development of Elstree Studios has commenced to provide new media facilities at the Studios to accommodate the extra film and TV work the studios now generates.
+A multi-million pound development of Elstree Studios is now underway to provide new media facilities at the Studios to accommodate the extra film and TV work the studios now generates.
+Two new ‘Super Stages’ will be build on the area previously occupied by the Big Brother House.
+Big Brother came to a finish in 2018.
 This work will increase the size of the studios by 25% and is the first major development at Elstree in over 15 years.